opentable/grunt-deployment-logger/README.md

 ```['start-deployment', 'end-deployment']```

 Currently only supports logging to redis.
-The `type` option will be used as `_type` to strongly-type the log messages.
+The `type` option is provided so that you can strongly-type the log messages.

 ```js
 grunt.initConfig({